Email Connected Service

 Step 3

-1. Copy the 'Authorize URL' from the service configuration page
+1. Copy the 'Authorise URL' from the service configuration page

-2. Open new tab in the same browser
+2. Open a new tab in the same browser

 4. Press Enter